 **Congresswoman Kuster’s provision would improve protections for whistleblowers within the VA**

 **You can view Kuster’s remarks in support of her amendment from earlier this year HERE**

 This week, I had the opportunity to meet with Granite Staters in Concord and Peterborough to discuss the issues important to their families.
 Unfortunately, New Hampshire is under attack by President Trump's misguided budget that would eliminate many programs critical to hardworking Granite Staters, and I'm fighting to protect those programs and resources.

-(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on President Trump’s Executive Order to undo the Clean Power Plan:
+(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on the testimony of former FBI Director James Comey before the Senate Intelligence Committee:

 In The News

 Lawmakers on both sides of the aisle took to task the Agriculture Department this morning for failing to perform better outreach to farmers when identifying the 56 conservation practices that would be exempted from the proposed “Waters of the U.S.” rule.

 In an attempt to address what’s referred to as the “family glitch” in the Affordable Care Act, U.S. Rep. Annie Kuster introduced the Family Coverage Act this week to expand access to premium tax credits for those whose employer-provided health insurance exceeds a certain amount of their annual household income.